malept/thermite/README.md

 Thermite::Tasks.new
 ```

+Run `rake -T` to view all of the available tasks in the `thermite` namespace.

 You can optionally pass arguments to `Thermite::Tasks.new`, which configure the tasks for your
 specific project:

 * `cargo_project_path` - the path to the Cargo project.
 Defaults to the current working directory.
-* `github_releases` - whether to look for rust binaries via GitHub releases when installing
+* `github_releases` - whether to look for Rust binaries via GitHub releases when installing
   the gem, and `cargo` is not found.
 Defaults to `false`.
 * `ruby_project_path` - the top-level directory of the Ruby gem's project.
 Defaults to the
   current working directory.